Device: State Trigger Node

-The Device: State Trigger will fire a workflow whenever one or more devices report state.
+The Device: State Trigger fires a workflow whenever one or more devices report state.

 Node Properties